How Long Have Black Bears Been in Ohio?

 Am I or My Children in Danger From a Black Bear Attack?

 An estimated 55 black bears inhabited Ohio in 2001, making the chances of seeing one extremely slim.
 If you do encounter a bear, slowly back away and allow it to continue on its way.
 Bears try to avoid interaction with people.
 However, bears will take advantage of easy food sources.
 Remember, a fed bear is a dead bear.
 Bears that associate food with people become troublesome, and it often costs the bear its life.
+Keep all pets on a leash at all times, and under control when encountering any wildlife.

 What Can I Do To Keep Black Bears From Becoming a Nuisance?